 FMIG Network Vision

 Build a robust workforce of compassionate, committed, and highly qualified family physicians who care for and improve the health of all.

 FMIG Network Mission

-Develop the family medicine workforce and advance the specialty of family medicine by strengthening current and aspiring medical students through the FMIG Network across the country, therefore empowering U.S. medical students to be prepared for and choose to pursue a career in family medicine.
+Develop the family medicine workforce and advance the specialty of family medicine by strengthening current and aspiring medical students to be prepared for and choose to pursue a career in family medicine in the U.S.

 FMIG Network Strategic Objectives

 Explore a number of resources from the AAFP to help you plan your next FMIG program, promote your FMIG, and connect with other students